edinburghlivinglab/dds/pages/reporting.md

 ## Design critique, peer feedback team mini-presentations

 To help teams work on their data interpretation and their explanations of their project, we will have an in-class design critique and feedback session.
 Each team will briefly present some of their Slow Hack findings and data to the rest of the class, and have a chance to discuss these.
 This activity is **not graded** and is not expected to be “finished” in any way.
 It is about discussing, more than presenting.
 Having fresh input can also be very valuable, as members of other teams may suggest new, previously unseen connections and implications.
-An overall idea&mdash;or the explanation of an idea&mdash;can be substantially strengthened after outside input.
+An overall idea &mdash; or the explanation of an idea &mdash; can be substantially strengthened after outside input.
 Professional researchers and designers definitely engage in this type of critique and peer feedback and find it very valuable, which is why we are doing it here.

 ## Your Presentation